run-ai/docs/docs/developer/cluster-api/workloads-overview.md

 ## Policies

 An Administrator can set _Policies_ for Workload submission.
 Policies serve two purposes:

 1) To impose guidelines on the values a researcher can specify for each parameter.
 2) To provide default values to various parameters.

 For example, an administrator can,

-* Impose a maximum of 5 GPUs per Workload.
+* Set a maximum of 5 GPUs per Workload.
 * Provide a default value of 1 GPU for each container.

 Each workload type has a matching kind of workload policy.
 For example, an `InteractiveWorkload` has a matching `InteractivePolicy`